Drug Interactions between Crestor and escitalopram

 Interactions between your drugs

-There were no interactions found in our database between Crestor and escitalopram - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Crestor and escitalopram.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Crestor is in the drug class statins.